hwameistor/hwameistor/docs/docs/quick_start/install/prereq.md

 ### Package dependencies

-1. `LVM2` is installed
+1. `LVM2` is installed.
-2. For HA features, `kernel-devel` must be installed and match the version of the operating `kernel`
+2. For HA features, `kernel-devel` shall be installed and has a compatible version with the current `kernel`.
-3. For VolumeResize features, filesystem resize tools are needed.
-By default, we use `xfs` as the volume filesystem.
-Therefore, you need to install `xfs_growfs` on the host
+3. For VolumeResize features, a tool to resize the filesystem is required.
+   By default, `xfs` is used as the volume filesystem.
+Therefore, you need to install `xfs_growfs` on the host.

 ```console title="CentOS/RHEL, Rocky and Kylin"